piwicode/expose/README.md

 First the program scans recursively the directory hierarchy, looking for Picasa '.ini' files.
 Then the files are parsed in order to extract the list of stared documents.
-Now a directory is created for every album that holds at least one stared file.
+Now a directory is created for every album that hold at least one stared file.
 The album is populated with links to the original
 documents.
 Finally the files & directories of the target that no longer match a stared document of the input are removed.